davidfcarr/rsvpmaker/README.txt

 == Changelog ==

+= 11.8.2 =

+* Revamped RSVPMaker Settings screen using the DataForm component
+* Highlighed RSVP Report on menu (yellow with a checkmark)

 = 11.8 =

 * Updated all blocks to the latest coding standards, as required in advance of WordPress 7.0